Second Coming: Ahmadiyya

 The Ahmadiyya movement believe that the promised Mahdi and Messiah arrived in the person of Mirza Ghulam Ahmad (1835–1908).
-This is widely rejected by other Muslims, who do not regard Ahmadis as a legitimate sect of Islam.
+This is widely rejected by other Muslim sects, some of whom do not regard Ahmadis as a legitimate sect of Islam.

 The Ahmadiyya movement interpret the Second Coming of Jesus prophesied as being that of a person "similar to Jesus" (mathīl-i ʿIsā) and not his physical return, in the same way as John the Baptist resembled the character of the biblical prophet Elijah in Christianity.
 Ahmadis believe that Mirza Ghulam Ahmad (the founder of the movement) demonstrated that the prophecy in Muslim and Christian religious texts were traditionally misunderstood to suggest that Jesus of Nazareth himself would return, and hold that Jesus survived the crucifixion and later died a natural death.
-Ahmadis consider Ghulam, in both his character and teachings, to be representative of Jesus, and that he attained the same spiritual rank of Prophethood as Jesus.
+Ahmadis consider Ahmad, in both his character and teachings, to be the representative of Jesus, and that he attained the same spiritual rank of Prophethood as Jesus.
 Thus, Ahmadis believe this prediction was fulfilled and continued by his movement.